-- 21. By its nature maritime trade to and from Australia is global in its reach.
+21. By its nature maritime trade to and from Australia is global in its reach.
 This has two implications for Australia.
 The first is the guarantee of sea supply requires protection not only in Australian waters, but also on the high seas and in the waters of other nations.
 How the necessary protection can be provided and the role of the ADF in this effort is a complex issue.
-The Strait of Hormuz is a topical case in point (see Text Box 2). - 22.
-The other issue relates to the strategic importance of Australian exports to other countries.
-Some commodities, such as LNG, are critical for the maintenance of their societies.
-For example Australian LNG (north west coast ports and Gladstone) is critical for Japanese and South Korean baseload electricity generation.
-For example, if the WA originated supply had to be re-routed via the Makassar Strait, due to a closure of the direct route, roughly a quarter of carrying capacity would be lost.
-If rerouted via the Torres Strait and Bismarck Sea the loss would be about 50%.
-This would require the size of the LNG tanker fleet to be doubled to lift today's tonnages of LNG.
-The loss of access of the South China Sea would be significant for Japan and catastrophic for South Korea.
+The Strait of Hormuz is a topical case in point (see Text Box 2).